canada-ca/OS-Advisory_Conseil-SO/2_Meetings.md

+# Meeting-Feburary 15, 2018
-# CTO Open Source Advisory Board
+##CTO Open Source Advisory Board
 ## Agenda
 * Introduction and GC Goals of the Committee
   * Marc Brouillard, CTO, Government of Canada